 This Bill could change the lives of refugee families who have been separated by conflict and persecution, and who are now kept apart by the UK’s restrictive rules on reunion.
 Together, we can change this: let’s make our voices heard.

-Help Refugees is a restricted fund under the auspices of Prism the Gift Fund, Charity No 1099682.
-Choose Love is a Registered Charity No 1177927.
-Advocacy is carried out under limited company, 09842577
+Choose Love is a restricted fund under the auspices of Prism the Gift Fund, UK Charity No 1099682.
+In the USA, Choose Love, Inc. is a 501(c)(3) charitable non-profit organization, and gifts are tax-deductible as allowed by law.